Immunization

 Since 1995, Kyrgyzstan has been consistently registering immunization coverage of 90 per cent or more for three doses of diphtheria, tetanus and pertussis (DTP), often seen as the measure of national performance on immunization.

-Despite increased vaccine coverage against measles, in 2015, there were 17,779 measles cases in Kyrgyzstan.
-That means that far too many children are still not protected against this preventable, life-threatening disease.
+Despite increased vaccine coverage against measles, there was a large outbreak of measles in 2023 and 2024.
+Kyrgyz authorities registered more than 20,000 cases of measles and 9 deaths in two years.
+This means that far too many children are still not protected against the preventable, life-threatening disease.

-Measles outbreak in 2015 and increasing vaccine hesitancy in parts of the country remind us of the need for constant vigilance and for greater efforts to achieve – and sustain – universal routine immunization to protect children against deadly, but easily preventable, diseases.
+This outbreak reminds us of the need for constant vigilance and for greater efforts to achieve – and sustain – universal routine immunization to protect children against deadly, but easily preventable, diseases.

 Meanwhile, measures to counter vaccine hesitancy and build parental trust in immunization are hampered by a lack of discussion with parents about its importance and the minimal risks.

-Maintaining high immunity in child population is crucial because Outbreaks in Kyrgyzstan can spread rapidly to other countries and vice versa, signalling the interdependence and vulnerability of all countries.
+Maintaining high immunity in the child population is crucial because outbreaks in Kyrgyzstan can spread rapidly to other countries and vice versa, given the interdependence and vulnerability of all countries.

 The solution